-What really makes the Vortec 6000 a great engine is how well it responds to mods and performance upgrades.
-Being derived from the LS2 featured in the C6 Corvette and 2004-2006 Pontiac GTO, it loves to make power.
-In addition, the incredibly strong internals and block make it almost bulletproof until well over 700 hp.
+The 6.0 Vortec responds extremely well to performance mods and upgrades.
+Being derived from the LS2 featured in the C6 Corvette and Pontiac GTO, it loves to make power.
+In addition, the incredibly strong internals and block make it almost bulletproof until well over 700hp.

 Internal Upgrades and Supporting Mods

 While like we stated the Chevy 6.0 Vortec is an incredibly strong and stout engine, there are some supporting mods that can be made to help increase its reliability and longevity while modded.
 Pistons and rods can both be upgraded to stronger forged versions, but it’s not necessary until the 800-900+ hp mark.

 Upgraded valve springs are also a solid option when forced induction gets added.
 Head studs and head gaskets are a good idea for anyone running high amounts of boost.
 Radiators are also good things to upgrade, especially if you plan on doing a lot of towing.